Azure Containers

 Read More

-Creating a Simple Azure App Service Web App
+How Do I Create a Simple Azure App Service Web App?

 The Azure App Service is a Platform as a Service (or PaaS) offering from Microsoft.
 It’s a component that provides resources for deploying web applications and for making deployed web applications accessible by HTTP clients.
 You can use it to host web applications, REST API’s and backend services for mobile applications in almost any programming language…